confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 Reduce a collection starting from an initial state.

-If the collection is an array, the lambda function must have 2 input arguments.
+If the collection is an array, the lambda function must have two input arguments.

-If the collection is a map, the lambda function must have 3 input arguments.
+If the collection is a map, the lambda function must have three input arguments.

-If the state is `null` the result will be `null`.
+If the state is `null`, the result is `null`.

 ### `Filter`